For more information on prices, locations and times, please call us at 480-699-9950.

 Health Exams $25.00.

-All Cats should be vaccinated for Distemper (4-In-1), Leukemia and Rabies (for if they get outdoors) as well as Worming for Parasites.
+All Cats should be vaccinated for FVRCP (4-in-1), Leukemia and Rabies (for if they get outdoors) as well as Worming for Parasites.
 These diseases are contagious and fatal to cats.
 Who can predict when or if your cat will get sick or injured?
 Now you’re off to a veterinary hospital.

 Where else do people take their sick pets?
 It would be comforting to know that if such an unpredictable situation occurs, your cat is protected.